rasulkireev/gpw/content/articles/fifa-19-machine-learning-part-III.md

 ##Overview
 In this post, we go through the process of building a machine learning algorithm.
 I am not making it from scratch.
 Scikit-learn has done all the work for us.
 We need to think about the "business" logic and best practices of using this library.

 Please note, this is part 3 of our project.
-Please follow the links to review Part 1 and Part 2, where we talked about Data Cleaning and Exploration.
+Please follow the links to review [Part 1](https://rasulkireev.com/fifa-data-cleaning/) and [Part 2](https://rasulkireev.com/fifa-data-exploration/), where we talked about Data Cleaning and Exploration, respectively.

 ## Initial Importing